anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For the Agent Proximity Assertion of BRSKI-PRM (see {{agt_prx}}), the MASA MUST skip the verification described in {{Section 5.5.5 of !RFC8995}} and instead MUST verify for the PVR contained in the `prior-signed-voucher-request` field of the RVR that

 * the `agent-provided-proximity-registrar-cert` field contains an EE certificate that is signed by the same domain owner as the EE certificate/credentials used to sign the RVR;
-  note that this check allows for installations with multiple domain registrars and for registrar EE certificate renewal while PVRs are collected by the Registrar-Agent
+  note that this check allows for installations with multiple domain registrars and for registrar EE certificate renewal while PVRs are collected by the Registrar-Agent.
 * the registrar EE certificate in the `agent-provided-proximity-registrar-cert` field and the Registrar-Agent EE certificate in the `agent-sign-cert` field of the RVR are signed by the same domain owner.
 * the `agent-signed-data` field is signed with the credentials corresponding to the Registrar-Agent EE certificate in the `agent-sign-cert` field of the RVR;
   this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header in the `agent-signed-data` field.